Zoey-JIN/DelaySSA/Tutorials.md

 The arguments of the DelaySSA are as follows.

 **algorithm**
 The alternative algorithm must be one of "DelayMNR" (default), "DelayReject", or "DelayDirect".
-If you want to calculate without delay, "Direct", "MNR" and "NR"  are recommended and the parameters of "delay_type" and "delaytime_list" can be omitted.
+If you want to calculate without delay, "Direct", "MNR" and "NR"  are recommended and the parameters of "S_matrix_dalay" "delay_type" and "delaytime_list" can be omitted.

 **sample_size**
 A numeric value representing the number of repetitions for the system of these reactions.